paulkokos/SchoolManagementProgram/README.md

 # SchoolManagementProgram
-This is a School management program just for practice and application in Java concepts.
+This is a School management program just for practice and application in QT framework concepts.